Use a CSV file to import thousands of Collection items into your Webflow project in one go.

-When you create Collections, you can enter your Collection items manually, or if you have content from another source saved in a CSV file, you can import it directly into an existing Collection.
-This allows you to import hundreds or thousands of data items from an external source directly into the CMS.
+When you create Collections, you can enter your Collection items manually, or import them directly into an existing Collection with a comma separated values (CSV) file.
+This allows you to import hundreds or thousands of data items from an external source directly into the CMS and map CSV content to reference fields when importing CMS content.

 Usually, the header row of a CSV contains column labels defining the type of content contained in each column.
 Once you upload the CSV file, you’ll see a preview of your CSV and be able to confirm whether or not the first row is a header.
 Selecting "yes" or "I'm not sure" marks the first row the header and excludes it from import.
 Selecting "No" includes the row in the import.